Imus: Barangays

 Imus is politically subdivided into 97 barangays, as indicated below and the image herein.
 Each barangay consists of puroks and some have sitios.

 These barangays are grouped into two local and national electoral districts officially called Imus West and Imus East, which are represented in the Congress by their respective representatives and city council by their respective councilors.
 In 1998, the town was composed of 21 barangays; these former barangays were further subdivided to make the current collection of 97.

-The barangays which have been divided into multiple pieces carry the original barangay name, distinguished by capital letters if the name ends in numbers; for example, Medicion 1 is subdivided into Medicion 1-A, Medicion 1-B, etc. Names ending in letters (such as Bucandala, Bayan Luma, etc.) are distinguished by numbers (Bucandala 1, Bayan Luma 2, etc.).
-The only exceptions to this rule are Barangay Buhay na Tubig and the Barangays inside Bahayang Pag-asa Subdivision, namely Mariano Espeleta I to III, Pinagbuklod, Magdalo, Maharlika and Bahayang Pag-asa (later renamed Bagong Silang).
+Barangays that have been subdivided retain the original name, with distinctions made using letters or numbers.
+For example, names ending in numbers, such as Medicion 1, are subdivided with capital letters (Medicion 1-A, Medicion 1-B, etc.), while names ending in letters, like Bucandala or Bayan Luma, are distinguished by numbers (Bucandala 1, Bayan Luma 2, etc.).
+The exceptions to this system are Barangay Buhay na Tubig and the barangays within the Bahayang Pag-asa Subdivision—Mariano Espeleta I to III, Pinagbuklod, Magdalo, Maharlika, and Bahayang Pag-asa (later renamed Bagong Silang).